Code of Hammurabi: Medico-legal legacy and political implications

 Hammurabi's Code is notable for its comprehensive approach to law, covering subjects from criminal acts to medical practices.
 The Code includes specific rules that regulate medical treatments, set surgery fees, and punish malpractice.
 For instance, if a physician caused the death of a noble during surgery, they would be severely punished, sometimes having their hand cut off.
 This harshness portrays how seriously medical responsibility was taken even in ancient times.

 From a political science perspective, Hammurabi's Code is valuable and fundamental because it demonstrates how law was used to reinforce social hierarchies and maintain control.
-Pearn (2016) writes that the Code's laws were applied differently depending on a person's social class, so nobles received greater protection than commoners and enslaved people.
+The Code's laws were applied differently depending on a person's social class, so nobles received greater protection than commoners and enslaved people.
 This legal stratification reflects the power dynamic of Babylonian society and shows how law was used not just to govern but also to preserve the social order.

-Finally, the Hammurabi's Code could be considered impressive by its power (despite its modern irrelevancy) and severity.
-The harsh punishments may seem extreme by modern standards, but they were likely necessary to maintain order in a society where survival depended on strict adherence to rules.
-At the same time, Hammurabi's Code represents a significant step forward in the development of law, medicine and the medico-legal system.
-By codifying laws and making them public, Hammurabi established a system that would influence generations so that the principles of justice, fairness, and accountability that underpin the Code continue to resonate today.